dcarr178/Vintage-HOA-CCRs/CovenantsConditionsAndRestrictions.md

     (a) Prepare the necessary documents, including an executed and acknowledged certificate stating that damage has occurred, describing it, identifying the improvement suffering the damage, the name of any insurer against whom claim is made, and the name of any insurance trustee, stating (if applicable) that the consent described in Section 8.03 has been obtained, and reciting that the certificate is recorded pursuant to this paragraph.
 That declaration shall be recorded with the Recorder of Utah County within 90 days from the date of the damage or destruction.

     (b) Obtain firm bids (including the obligation to obtain a performance bond) from two or more responsible contractors to rebuild the Common Area in accordance with its original plans and specifications and, as soon as possible thereafter, call a special meeting of the voting Owners to consider the bids.
 If the Board fails to do so within 60 days after the casualty occurs, any Owner may obtain the bids and call and conduct the special meeting in the manner required by this paragraph.
 At the meeting, Owners representing at least 67 percent of the total voting power may elect to reject all of the bids and thus not to rebuild, or Owners representing at least 51 percent of the total voting power may elect to reject all bids requiring amounts exceeding the available insurance proceeds by more than $500.
-Failure to reject all bids shall authorize the Board to accept the unrejected bid it considers most favorable.
+Failure to reject all bids shall authorize the Board to accept the un-rejected bid it considers most favorable.
 Failure to call the special meeting or to repair the casualty damage within 12 months from the date the damage occurred shall be deemed for all purposes to be a decision not to rebuild.

     (c) If a bid is accepted, the Board shall let the contract to the successful bidder and distribute the insurance proceeds to the contractor as required by the contract.